Fun and cool things to do in Hilo, Hawaii and surrounding places around town.

 Check out the top things to do in Hilo below and you’ll start finding out real aloha with friendly smiles and faces, quaint spots to visit around the city and a real authentic experience you’ll enjoy visiting East Hawaii.

-Why visit and stay in Hilo and East Hawaii?
+Why visit and stay in Hilo in East Hawaii?

 Part of the Magic of living or visiting Hilo is to slow down and appreciate the simple things, daily occurrences, shopping at the farmers market, a walk around Liliuokalani gardens, smelling the amazing tropical flowers or just a lazy afternoon in an aqua colored lagoon.
 You’ll find things unravel and show you how special Hilo and East Hawaii is when you explore some of the beauty around the east side of the island.
 This Hilo guide shares all the fun, cool and off the beaten path things to do in Hilo now.